paulness/gatsby-starter-personal-blog/content/posts/2017-11-21--autocomplete-with-static-files-part-2/index.md

 ---
 title: Autocomplete with static files [2/4] - Visualization of words in a Trie
-subTitle: An interactive visualization of how autocomplete would be implemented with static files.
+subTitle: An interactive visualization of how to implement autocomplete without a backend server, using only static files.
 This post will help with understanding the underpinnings of autocomplete using a Trie data structure.
 cover: json.png
 category: autocomplete
 ---